This is a personal view, there is no

 electronic wonders are completely worn after 3 years (and about 15.000

-photos), so I am at my third, a Canon S120.
-At the end of the camparison pages there's a link to my test of it.
+The only alternative size-wise is a Canon G9X.
+So I own this one now.
+At the end of the camparison pages there's a link to my test of the Canon S120.

 I still like it, even if picture quality of the Sony A7 or the

 A6000 is much better.
 But they don't fit into a pocket.
 At least not